Business

 Follow-up to

-I’ve been extraordinarily blessed to have so many phone calls, messages, offers of help regarding my recent post, I’m not ok.
-I wanted to offer a few follow-up remarks: Donations: Some of the world’s most generous people have made offers of finance to us.
+1. Donations: Some of the world’s most generous people have made offers of finance to us.
 I won’t say no, that’s rude, but I also am not asking.
 We’re provided for today, and luckily we have things to sell.
-Getting a new job: I have very mixed feelings about this.

 A wedding celebrant’s Covid story: I’m not ok

-I see so many of my friends, and randoms I follow on the Internet, talking about lockdown and Covid has affected them.
 Stories of woe like having to takeaway instead of dine-in, holidaying in Australia instead of overseas, and some people have even been forced to share their home and their office with partners and children.
 Horrible stuff.
 And maybe for some of the unlucky ones you’ve had hours cut and some have lost jobs.
+It’s a tough time for all.

 Hey Siri, please remind me of this every day

 “People hate their own art because it looks like they made it.
 They think if they get better, it will stop looking like they made it.
 A better person made it.
 But there’s no level of skill beyond which you stop being you.
-You hate the most valuable thing about your art.” – Elicia Donze
+You hate the most valuable thing about your art.”

 On paying more

 “Most people try to negotiate the lowest possible price when paying for a service.
 That’s a mistake.
 Because if you “win,” you may save some money but are likely to be the lowest priority for that service provider as a result.
 On the flipside, if you pay a bit MORE than the typical price, you become that service provider’s highest priority.
-You’ll wind up getting way more value for your money.
+You’ll wind up getting way more value for your money.”

 How cheap money and algorithms shaped the last decade and the opposite will shape the next

 This is a powerful read for people trying to mentally tie a bow on the 2010s.
 Ranjan wraps it up saying that the cheap money thanks to near zero interest rate policies we’ve had since the GFC, and social media algorithms, are what shaped the last ten years of our lives.
-“I’m incredibly excited about the coming decade because I am genuinely hopeful the two core trends I outlined will be reversed.

 I’m speaking at the Wedding Business CEO Summit

-Registration is officially open for the Wedding Business CEO Summit!
-This summit is hosted by, and created by my friend Heidi, to help wedding business owners go from overwhelmed & overworked to streamlined & more profitable than ever.
 I’m speaking along with 24 other incredible speakers with topics ranging from finances, pricing, integration, going full-time and everything in between.
 I’m talking about creating a meaningful and fun customer journey!
-The summit kicks off on Australia Day and it’s going to be 5 action-packed days that you won’t want to miss!

 The fact that Uber achieved the same growth in 10% of its $150 million as spend is one thing, the story of how they got there, that’s something else entirely!